 Courses and training days

 A series of courses are run throughout the year on a wide range of topics, including game management, biodiversity and conservation.
 View our list of courses and training days

 We also strive to inform and educate the next generation of land managers through our tertiary education and training programmes, which includes lecturing at universities and colleges.

-Are you interested in having and advisor visit your college or university? – contact us
+Are you interested in having an advisor visit your college or university?
+Contact us

 Meet our Advisors